-11 Further, Fla.
-Stat.
-Ann. § 39.001(5)(b)-(d) (Purposes and intent; personnel standards and screening) clarifies the Legislature's intent to provide services to all commercially sexually exploited children in the dependency process, stating,

-2. Outpatient individual or group counseling for the victim and the victim's family or legal guardian.

-3. Substance use disorder treatment services;

-4. Drop-in centers or mentoring programs;

-5. Commercial sexual exploitation treatment programs;

-6. Child advocacy center services pursuant to s.
-39.3035;

-7. Prevention services such as those provided by the Florida Network of Youth and Family

-Services and the PACE Center for Girls;

-8. Family foster care;

-9. Therapeutic foster care;

-10. Safe houses or safe foster homes;

-11. Residential treatment programs;

-12. Employment or workforce training.
+- (a) The department shall conduct a multidisciplinary staffing for each child who is a suspected or verified victim of commercial sexual exploitation - (b) The staffing must use the assessment, local services, and local protocols required by this section to develop a service plan.
+The service plan must identify the needs of the child and his or her family, the local services available to meet those needs, and whether placement in a safe house or safe foster home is needed.... - (c) The services identified in the service plan should be provided in the least restrictive environment and may include, but need not be limited to, the following: - 1.
+Emergency shelter and runaway center services; - 2.
+Outpatient individual or group counseling for the victim and the victim's family or legal guardian. - 3.
+Substance use disorder treatment services; - 4.
+Drop-in centers or mentoring programs; - 5.
+Commercial sexual exploitation treatment programs; - 6.
+Child advocacy center services pursuant to s.
+39.3035; - 7.
+Prevention services such as those provided by the Florida Network of Youth and Family Services and the PACE Center for Girls; - 8.
+Family foster care; - 9.
+Therapeutic foster care; - 10.
+Safe houses or safe foster homes; - 11.
+Residential treatment programs; - 12.
+Employment or workforce training.